Client Meetings Can Be Conducted in English or Spanish.

 Ask us a question or schedule a consultation.

 Divorce & Family Law Services

-Our attorneys can represent you in a variety of Massachusetts divorce and family law cases:
+Our attorneys can assist you with a variety of Massachusetts divorce and family law issues:

 There are two types of divorce in Massachusetts.
 A contested divorce is a divorce where the parties are unable to agree on issues such as child custody, child support, parenting time, alimony and the division of marital assets.
 A contested divorce in Massachusetts requires that one party serve the other party with a complaint for divorce.
 Once this happens the parties will usually attend a hearing for temporary orders.
 The temporary orders can address issues such as child support and parenting time until the case is resolved through an agreement or trial.
 The parties will be required to attend several hearings to try to resolve the case and to inform the judge what the unresolved issues in the case are.
 If the parties are unable to agree on all of the issues, then they will be required to have a trial.
 After the trial the judge will make a decision regarding all unresolved issues.